zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 ::: notes
 - NER can be reformulated as sequence labeling, which includes also e.g. part of speech tagging
+- Given a sentence we want to classify every token.
 :::

 # Rule-based